nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ## Mutations

 You can modify state with either a "set" or a "do" line.
-Any variables or functions used must

 ```
-if has_met_nathan == false
+if SomeGlobal.has_met_nathan == false
     do SomeGlobal.animate("Nathan", "Wave")
     Nathan: Hi, I'm Nathan.
-    set has_met_nathan = true
+    set SomeGlobal.has_met_nathan = true
 Nathan: What can I do for you?
 - Tell me more about this dialogue editor
 ```